-Cataplexy: A symptom of cataplexy includes a loss of muscle tone that leads to feelings of weakness and a loss of voluntary muscle control.
+Cataplexy: This is a symptom of cataplexy includes a loss of muscle tone that leads to feelings of weakness and a loss of voluntary muscle control.

 Central sleep apnea: This is a sleep disorder in which the airway is not blocked but the brain fails to signal the muscles to breathe.